Create a "Words I Know" Book

 What You Do:

-- Once you've gathered all those recognizable words together, print out the pictures and glue each photo or word onto a half sheet of paper.
+- Once you've gathered all those recognizable words together, print out the pictures or take them to get developed and glue each photo or word onto a half sheet of paper.

 - Staple the pages together to make a simple book that your child can read independently.

 Soon, all those "Words I Know" will lead to new words.
-And just think, it all started with a few fast food signs.
+And just think, it all started with a few signs.